ACI Border Gateways

 ACI Border Gateways Set

 These are a set of border gateway nodes that are used to connect to the remote VXLAN EVPN fabrics.
-These BGW nodes could either be part of an ACI pod or be deployed across different pods when the ACI fabric is a multi-pod fabric.
-All BGWs within a POD as are assigned the same unique anycast TEP per pod to attract traffic for endpoints within this POD from the remote fabric.
+These border gateway nodes could either be part of an ACI Pod or be deployed across different Pods when the ACI fabric is a multi-pod fabric.
+All border gateways within a Pod are assigned the same unique external anycast TEP per Pod to attract traffic for endpoints within this Pod from the remote fabric.

-Cisco APIC assigns a unique internal anycast TEP for a border gateway set, which is common across all the pods for a border gateway set.
+Cisco APIC assigns a unique internal anycast TEP for a border gateway set, which is common for all the border gateway nodes that are deployed across all the Pods (hence, belonging to the same border gateway set).
 You can configure only one border gateway set.

 See Creating Border Gateway Sets Using the GUI for more information.